data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/open-data-contract-standard.md

       .count(count.records(10))
     ```

-The above defines that the schema will come from OpenMetadata, which is a type of metadata source that contains
+The above defines that the schema will come from Open Data Contract Standard (ODCS), which is a type of metadata source that contains
 information about schemas.
 Specifically, it points to the `sample_data.ecommerce_db.shopify.raw_customer` table.
 You
 can check out the schema [here](http://localhost:8585/table/sample_data.ecommerce_db.shopify.raw_customer/schema) to
 see what it looks like.